Rebalancing Your Portfolio

 Summary

-Rebalancing your portfolio is an important part of long-term investing.
+Rebalancing your portfolio is an important part of a long-term investment strategy.
 It is useful to review your asset allocation annually.
 How far has your asset allocation deviated from your investment plan?
 Are there changes to your investment goals that may warrant a change in asset allocation?
 Not sure how to answer these questions?
 The JRB can assist you.
 Please contact us via email or call 888-JRB-FREE (572-3733).